vsrinivas/fuchsia/bin/moterm/README.md

 ## Terminal history

-Terminal history is persisted in Ledger.
+Terminal history is persisted in Ledger and synced between moterm instances in real-time.
 In order to sync terminal history, [configure Ledger Cloud Sync](https://fuchsia.googlesource.com/ledger/+/HEAD/docs/user_guide.md#Cloud-Sync).

-**Caveat**: the terminal history is populated from Ledger once, on Moterm startup, so commands being entered concurrently in two Moterm sessions are not immediately carried over to the other session.
+**Caveat**: note that the history sync works only when moterm is run within a story, as described above, and not when run directly through `launch moterm`.